By the People (2005 film): Plot

 Two years after the events in 4 the People, Rajan Mathew (Narain) is working an administrative job after being transferred for killing Vivek among the four-member group, and the remaining three members- Arvind Sebastian (Arun), Eshwar (Arjun Bose) and Shafeek (Padma Kumar) are imprisoned.
-College Students in a band named Pulse, including a porter Sudhakaran (Vinayakan), auto driver Sathyan (Sreejith Ravi) and a one leg cripple (J Kutty), inspired by the four, form a more aggressive team to fight corruption by resorting to killing corrupt individuals, their group being named "By the people".
+College students in a band named Pulse, including a porter Sudhakaran (Vinayakan), auto driver Sathyan (Sreejith Ravi) and a one leg cripple (J Kutty), inspired by the four, form a more aggressive team to fight corruption by resorting to killing corrupt individuals, their group being named "By the people".
 Angered by the suicide of a student who is mocked and refused a loan for her studies, they eventually kill the corrupt bank manager who abetted it.
 Soon enough, more corrupt individuals are killed, and Rajan Mathew is reinstated as S.P. to nab the group.
 The team learn about Rajan's reinstatement, and decide to kidnap him, building trust with his wife through their ally Kamini (Surabhi Lakshmi).

-Rajan's investigation leads to a powerful kingmaker and minister Paramasivam (Vincent Asokan) who controls the media and political parties.
+Rajan's investigation leads him to a powerful kingmaker and minister Paramasivam (Vincent Asokan) who controls the media and political parties.
 Rajan videotapes conversations between Paramasivam, godman Harihar ji and other tycoons to expose them.
 But his superiors being corrupt, he is sold out, and soon is attacked for the videotape, his pregnant wife is murdered, and Rajan is crippled, with the videotape lost.
-He is now transferred as Jail Superintendent where the remaining three of the '4 the people' team are incarcerated.
+He is transferred and posted as Jail Superintendent at the prison where the other three members of his team are incarcerated.
 Rajan realises that the system is corrupt and his own superiors betrayed him.